paddi0010/OpenTwitchPoll/README.md

 # OpenTwitchPoll

-## Disclaimer
-This project is still under active development.
+## This project is still under active development.
 Bugs and incomplete features may occur.

 Unfortunately, Twitch does not provide a way to create polls without affiliate status.